Highcom (ASX: HCL) – a homeland security provider

 CAPITAL STRUCTURE

 All old directors resigned during FY21.
 Uwe resigned in February 2022 for medical reasons, he sold 2m shares@50c (still holds 3m) in October 2022.
+The successor CEO resigned again in Feb 2024 after a really bad year.

 BUSINESS